|

 major flaw in current letter-based acuity testing, and acuity “standards”

-it the “Minimum ARC of Resolution” rather than the “Minimum AREA of Resolution.”
-The result of using Resolution Acuity with a Dyop for acuity and refractions is
+with letter height and viewing distance and (mistakenly) as the “Minimum ARC of Resolution” rather than the “Minimum AREA of Resolution.”
+The result of using Dyop Resolution

-that a Dyop is up to six times more precise than the 1862
+acuity and refractions is that a Dyop is up to six times more precise than the 1862 derived

-derived Snellen static letter-based tests (which use culturally dependent
+Snellen static letter-based tests (which use culturally dependent static Recognition Acuity letters or

 symbols), is up to eight times more consistent, and is up to three times more efficient.
 A Dyop also can measure acuity regardless of the subjects’ literacy skills or culture, easily enables testing of children or infants, and enables